erikh2000/web-enc-at-rest/README.md

 WEaR can also be used as an offline-only means of authentication for a single user on one browser.
 So if you want to authenticate users before allowing access to sensitive data without relying on an authentication web service, WeAR may be a good solution.

 WARNING: This library is in a period of peer review.
-I do not recommend it for production use until the peer review has completed, at which point, I will remove this warning.
-For more information, see "Peer Review Status" below.
+I do not recommend it for production use until the peer review has completed, at which point, I will remove this warning and set the package version number to 1.*.

 ## Design and Maintenance Goals

 * _Low-risk_
-  * Does not invent new algorithms or protocols, but rather adapts PKCS #5 (recommendations for password-based encryption) to web-encryption-at-rest use cases.
+  * Does not invent new algorithms or protocols, but rather adapts PKCS #5 (recommendations for password-based encryption) to web-encryption-at-rest use cases
-  * Does not aim to grow into a large codebase with many contributors.
-Small is good for crypto.
+  * Does not aim to grow into a large codebase with many contributors
-  * APIs are designed to limit opportunities for misuse.
+  * APIs are designed to limit opportunities for misuse
-  * 100% test coverage with integration tests that use cryptographic functionality rather than mocks.
+  * 100% test coverage with integration tests that use cryptographic functionality rather than mocks
-  * Zero run-time dependencies (other than the browser-provided native APIs) to reduces risk of supply-chain attacks
+  * Zero run-time dependencies (other than the browser-provided native APIs) to reduce risk of supply-chain attacks
-  * Tamper check on Web Crypto functions further lowers risk of supply-chain attacks.
+  * Tamper check on Web Crypto functions further lowers risk of supply-chain attacks
 * _Lightweight_
   * Features are minimal to what is needed for encryption-at-rest use cases.
 You can build beyond this within your app
   * Any features beyond the above will be offered in separate, optional NPM packages